aktualisiert

 Kultureller Austausch und Lernmöglichkeiten

-Learning about cultural protocol directly from ourselves, Te Ātiawa Iwi/Waikawa Marae, and from visitors occur naturally here during meetings & various events hosted.
+Learning about conservation in NZ directly from ourselves and from other visitors occur naturally here during meetings & various events hosted.

-Learning about environment restoration, food that birds and insects eat, planting for biodiversity, how to propagate from seed and cuttings (season dependent), how to recognise when a seed is mature and should be picked (varies from plant to plant), sharing rongoa/plant medicine (basic knowledge), trapping skills and why we trap to save NZ endemic species & trail building skills.
+Learning about environment restoration, food that birds and insects eat, planting for biodiversity, how to propagate from seed and cuttings (season dependent), how to recognise when a seed is mature and should be picked (varies from plant to plant), trapping skills and why we trap to save NZ endemic species & trail building skills.

 Meeting many different people from all walks of life - farmers, environmentalists, business entreprenneurs, students trail builders, athletes and family members & local friends and community members to name a few.